netbox-community/netbox-operator/docs/examples/example1-getting-started/README.md

 2. Open <http://localhost:8080> in your favorite browser and log in with the username `admin` and password `admin`
 3. Create a new prefix '3.0.0.64/26' with custom field 'environment: prod'

-# 0.3 Navigate to the example
+# 0.3 Navigate to the example folder

 Navigate to 'docs/examples/example1-getting-started' to run the examples below